jlyonsmith/HowTo/Creating_an_SSL_Certificate.md

 Take the `.csr` and `.key` files and order an SSL certificate on [Namecheap](http://namecheap.com).
 This will just require email verification.

 For certificates ordered through [Comodo Positive SSL](http://positivessl.com) you will receive a collection of several individual certificates.
-These need to be concatenated together into a _bundle_ before deployment in reverse order, from your domain to the highest lever CA, e.g.:
+These need to be concatenated together into a _bundle_ before deployment in _reverse order, from your domain to the highest level CA certificate_, e.g.:

     cat <file-name>.crt PositiveSSLCA2.crt AddTrustExternalCARoot.crt > <file-name>_chained.crt

-or
+or, if you get all the certificates in a `_chained` or `.ca-bundle` file:

 	cat <file-name>.crt <file-name>.ca-bundle > <file-name>_chained.crt